-(3) The third assessment component is the final exam, which is worth 50% of your grade.
+(2) The second and final assessment component is the final exam, which is worth 75% of your grade.
 Information on the examination format will be handed out mid-semester.
 Because of the precise format of your essay assignments, I provide students with a document on about my expectations for their essay work.
 Read through all provided information very carefully, at the beginning of the semester, taking time to absorb its contents, so that you may get to work in an efficient and pleasurable manner, rather than go down dead-end avenues of investigation or end up otherwise frustrated.
 Then come back, and come often!